 Hardware Protection measures Warranty expiry

+,

 PC - Dell Encrypted disks; administrator access restricted to IT Staff; PC protected by real time Sophos antivirus; monthly security updates automatically deployed via MDT; users access profiles created for role specific requirements; user password policy rigorously enforced.
 Data transfer via Internal/External networks pass through successive levels of filtering and content/email checking to block Malware/Suspicious attachments and files N/A Majority of equipment is out of warranty - security and protection is carried out by system/security/process not warranty which is for repair

 Laptop - Dell As above N/A

 Laptop - Microsoft As above N/A

 Server Systems - Dell Systems host key business software applications that support the academic operation.
 These servers are hosted in secure, dedicated Datacentres located in two principle CEG sites.
-These systems have restricted administrator access, full back- up regime, and user access to data is controlled by full AD authentication.
+These systems have restricted administrator access, full back-up regime, and user access to data is controlled by full AD authentication.
 Full event logging is in place.
 External access to networks and by detault all IT equipment is protected by a combination of layers of security.
 Full support and maintenance agreement for all critical business systems

+1

 Every network perimeter point

 has a firewall (either Cisco and

 Fortinet).
 All Ciscos conduct URL

 filtering using Cisco Firepower,

 Fortigate utilise

 Fortigard for content restriction

 and alerting.

 Data centres run a source fire

 module between the LAN and

 DC network.

-De network.
+De lietwork.

 Egress filtering is all done via the

 Firepower rating system,

 destinations limited via DNS

 entries being locked down and

 restricting access.
 All secure

 configs are backed up using

 Solarwinds network config

 manager, and config backups

 compared against daily backups

 to highlight and alert against

 changes.

 Live changes are captured in

 Solarwinds and alerting set up.

 SSH and HTTPS secure

 authentication, and running

 SNMP V3, access to

 management infrastructure is

 via its own locked down subnet

 with limited user access.

 Admin interfaces are accessible

 via the internet ,and limited to

 specific external IPs.

 User system security Regularly reviewed and

 monitored.

+Inactive or no longer resuited

 Inactive or no longer required

 accounts are disabled and held

 in a graveyard account.
 Archive

 and deletion is depending on

 users role and need for making

 data available for ex- students.

-Data Transfer - WIFI Passwords are valid for 90 days then are compulsory changed, they must be a minimum of 12 mixed characters and cannot re- use the 5 previously used password.
-All systems transferring data via corporate WIFI are encrypted to WPA2 Enterprise level.
-Guest WIFI access is via a PSK key Software/online system Protection meas ure(s) Capita UNIT-e MIS of sensitivity.
-All security and peri in place and mor Administrator ac monitored.
-Restr privileges.
-Acces process.
-Local ac client's ability to Inactive or no lor disabled and hel and deletion is d for making data Applications are Solarwinds.
-Live Solarwinds.
-Live Solarwinds.
-Live Solarwinds.
-Anti-malware de Sophos AV which machines.
-All server system maintenance win appropriate syst are applied.
-Every perimeter Configs are back config manager, what data we store, and the level databases are reliant on network imeter control.
-Access controls are nitoring of the server event logs. counts regularly reviewed and ricted access to admin level s requests go through an approval lmin rights restricted to reduce run executables. nger required user accounts are d in a graveyard account.
-Archive epending on user's role and need available for ex- students. monitored and logged using changes are captured in etection and eradication using is installed on all Client as are patched in monthly ndows to ensure that all em updates and security patches has a firewall and URL filtering. ed up using Solarwinds network and config backups compared kups to highlight and alert against
+Data Transfer - WIFI Passwords are valid for 90 days then are compulsory changed, they must be a minimum of 12 mixed characters and cannot reuse the 5 previously used password.
+All systems transferring data via corporate WIFI are encrypted to WPA2 Software/online system Protection meas ure(s) Capita UNIT-e MIS of sensitivity.
+All of security and pering in place and monition and monitored.
+Restrict privileges.
+Access process.
+Local address ability to reliable and held and deletion is defor making data and Applications are resolarwinds.
+Live of Solarwinds.
+Anti-malware det Sophos AV which machines.
+All server systems maintenance wind appropriate systems are applied.
+Every perimeter here. what data we store, and the level databases are reliant on network imeter control.
+Access controls are nitoring of the server event logs.
+It counts regularly reviewed and ricted access to admin level is requests go through an approval limin rights restricted to reduce run executables.
+Inger required user accounts are id in a graveyard account.
+Archive epending on user's role and need available for ex-students.
+Indicate the monitored and logged using changes are captured in the installed on all Client installed on all Client installed on all Client installed and security patches in the installed and updates and security patches in the installed in the installe